General Medical Questions

-FCPS subscribers (the employee enrolled as the primary cardholder) participating in the Aetna/Innovation (AIH) health insurance plan will have an opportunity to earn a $100 wellness incentive by completing their online health assessment (HA) between January 1, 2019 and December 31, 2019.
+FCPS employees enrolled as the primary cardholder who participate in the Aetna/Innovation (AIH) health insurance plan, will have an opportunity to earn a $100 wellness incentive by completing their online health assessment (HA).
+You must complete the HA between January 1 and December 31.

 For more details on how to obtain your wellness incentive and directions on how to complete your HA go to the FAQs.